-This is a delicate question to answer.
-There is no one tip or trick, that applies to all people, everywhere, of course.
+>This is a delicate question to answer.
+There is no one tip or trick, that applies to all people, everywhere.
 I typically end up answering with whatever seems to be the particular “thing” that I’ve been jiving with, lately, knowing that they really all seem to feed into the larger whole.

-But lately, the tool that I’ve been sharing most, is this one: crying.
+And lately, the tool that I’ve been sharing most, is this one: conscious crying.

-But what I mean by saying that I cry is this: I cry, consciously.
+But for me, this is true: I cry, consciously.
 I cry with intention.
 I cry as a form of connecting to my joy.
 I cry as a way of opening my heart.
 I cry as a path to liberation from what would otherwise be bottled-up feelings within me, feelings that would otherwise stifle the creative impulse.

 Crying, as a practice, is one of the most lusciously, fully-alive experiences for me.